jaytaylor/shipbuilder/APPLICATION_TROUBLESHOOTING.md

 ShipBuilder avoids taking an app offline by requiring that any new "web" dynos return a 200 status code for "GET /" index requests.
 If you are seeing ShipBuilder try to start one or more web dynos over and over, it is probable that the dyno isn't booting or ending up reachable.

-Web dynos *MUST* returna 200 HTTP status code for index requests.
+Web dynos **MUST** return a 200 HTTP status code for index requests.
 No 301's, no 400's, no 5xx.

 Troubleshooting and resolving this kind of issue:
    Step 1: Tail the logs (e.g. `sb logs -aMyApp`)